arsindelve/ZorkAI/README.md

 ## Teaser
-_(These are all real responses generated from the source code in the repository)_
+These are all real responses generated from the source code in the repository.
+None of the source code or executable of the original Zork is being used in any way for the ZORK AI responses

 ----